idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 This model is fairly unique and has the advantage of significantly simplifying the coupling of Griffin with tensor mechanics problems.
 It however assumes that the density perturbations do not affect the spectrum significantly and thus that the microscopic cross sections are not changed.
-This assumption will be verified in Section~\ref{sec:verification} by comparing the Griffin results against explicit mesh-deformed Serpent calculations.
+This assumption will be verified in [vtr_results.md] by comparing the Griffin results against explicit mesh-deformed Serpent calculations.

-## Description of the BISON Thermo-Mechanical Model id=sec:bison
+## Description of the BISON Thermo-Mechanical Model id=bison

 For each fuel assembly, a representative fuel rod is modeled using the BISON code.
-A 2D axisymmetric representation of the rod geometry is used, as depicted in [fig:bison].
+A 2D axisymmetric representation of the rod geometry is used, as depicted in [bison_geometry].
 The purpose of this model is multiple for this analysis.
 First, it captures changes in fuel temperature due to changes in power density and thus is tightly coupled to the neutronics model, as a change in fuel temperature will change the multigroup cross sections, which will change the power density, and so forth.